T’ai Chi Chuan

 Daily practice is essential, preferably once in the morning and once in the evening.
 After long and conscientious practice, one’s general health, physical and mental, is invariably improved.
 T’ai Chi Chuan is particularly suitable for persons suffering from chronic ailments such as arthritis, spinal troubles, high blood pressure, over-eating, etc.

-Qigong / T’ai Chi class Sundays at 12:30 PM in Olney, MD.
+Qigong / T’ai Chi classes in Montgomery County, MD.
 The Qigong portion of the class will be in the 10 Minutes to a Healthier You! format, which gives you an easy 10 minute daily practice for mental, physical, and spiritual health.
 The course will include a training manual and on completion, you will be eligible for certification.
 Email for more information.

 Some Beautiful T’ai Chi prints: Tai Chi